 Have you ever wondered what attracts people to the new herb in town, called kratom?
-Kratom or Mitragyna Speciosa is a herb that is making the rounds for the last couple of years since people started experimenting with this opioid-like herb for recreational use.
 Although it was mostly used for medicinal purposes by the locals, kratom is becoming increasingly popular with the general public.
 Its desirable effects are enough to attract anyone into giving it a try.

 The governing bodies and states are not as lenient as the residents.
 While kratom seems like a harmless herb to many, most of the authorities beg to differ.
 The FDA has issued several warnings that make people think twice before consuming a dose.
 However, the kratom communities remain strong in most of the states.

 In this article, we will discuss the legislature regarding kratom in the state of Missouri.

 Is Kratom Legal in Missouri?

 If you are an avid kratom user or have just been introduced to this world, you are constantly interested in the news regarding kratom’s legality.
 The answer to the question in your mind is yes.
 Kratom is fortunately indeed legal in the state of Missouri.